Skip to content

 O(1) lookup: find edges with exactly this set of nodes.

-Uses the SHA-256 vertex-set hash index for constant-time lookup.
+Uses the in-memory vertex-set hash index for constant-time lookup.
 Order of nodes does not matter.

 Parameters: